Seamonsters-2605/Seamonsters-2605.github.io/docs/git/index.md

 Version control software like Git can do much more than just remember changes to your files.
 It can allow multiple people to collaborate on a single repository, by synchronizing those changes between people and resolving conflicts between the different versions.

 I've created a repository that we can practice collaborating with: [https://github.com/Seamonsters-2605/git-practice](https://github.com/Seamonsters-2605/git-practice).
-Clone it to your computer (remember how to do that? check back in the document.) and practice committing to it.
+Clone it to your computer (remember how to do that? check back in the document.)
+Practice adding/modifying files, committing, and pushing.

+### Pulling and resolving merge conflicts

 With multiple people committing to this repository at once, we're going to quickly run into problems.
 GitHub won't let you push unless you have all of the existing commits from the repo.
-So if someone else made a change after you cloned the repo, when you try to push you'll see an error message like `Updates were rejected because the remote contains work that you do not have locally.` You can remedy this with the command `git pull`, which brings all the changes that others have made back to your local copy of the repository.
+So if someone else made a change after you cloned the repo, when you try to push you'll see an error message like `Updates were rejected because the remote contains work that you do not have locally.`

+You can remedy this with the command `git pull`, which brings all the changes that others have made back to your local copy of the repository.

 At this point Git will need to merge the changes that others made with the changes that you made.
-Git attempts to do this automatically, and is often successful.
+Git attempts to do this automatically, and is often successful (but not always).
 When Git merges two different versions of a file, it creates a new commit to unite the separate branches of history.
 It might open up a file in VS Code and ask you to enter a commit message.
 You can just close this file to keep the default message it generates.

-If the merge was successful, you now should be able to push.
+If the merge was successful, you now should be able to `git push`.

+### Branches

 To avoid conflicts like this, it's best practice to create new branches for your changes.
-But for now, we're going to embrace the chaos.
-Edit the text file in master and push your changes.
-If you get errors, `git pull`, sort out the merge conflict, and recommit/push.
+Look at the Branches section earlier in the document and try making some commits on different branches instead.
+Then try to merge your changes back to master.